marcelovicentegc/django-react-typescript/README.md

 4. Install dependencies: `npm i && pip install -r requirements.txt && cd frontend && npm i`
 5. Setup the project `.env` file by taking as example the `.env.example` on the root folder (refer to [configuration](#Configuration) for more details)
 6. Setup the frontend app's `frontend/.env` file by taking as example the `frontend/.env.example` file (refer to [configuration](#Configuration) for more details)
-7. Start the application: `npm start`
+7. Start the application: `npm start` (make sure Postgres is up and running)

 ## Configuration